JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory: Experiments and Analysis

 \paragraph{Binned accuracy.} In the left panel of Figure~\ref{fig:question_length_analysis}, we partition questions into 20 quantile bins by $\|E_Q\|$ and plot average accuracy (averaged over LLMs) per bin.
 For both base encoders, accuracy decreases monotonically (almost always) as $\|E_Q\|$ increases, indicating that higher norms correspond to harder questions.

-\paragraph{ROC-like curves.} In the right panel, we assess how well the embedding norm $\|E_Q\|$ indicates difficulty using ROC-like curves.
+\paragraph{ROC-like curves.} In the right panel, we assess how well the embedding norm $\|E_Q\|$ alone indicates difficulty using ROC-like curves.
 We use $\|E_Q\|$ as a scalar score and define the positive class as questions answered \emph{incorrectly} (i.e., harder for models).
 Sweeping a threshold $\tau$ on $\|E_Q\|$, we predict \textit{incorrect} if $\|E_Q\|>\tau$ and \textit{correct} otherwise, then compute the true positive rate and the false positive rate.
-For both encoders the curves lie well above the diagonal (AUC $0.73$–$0.77$), meaning that, with probability $\approx 0.73$–$0.77$, a randomly chosen incorrect question has larger norm than a randomly chosen correct one (more details in Appendix~\ref{app:roc}).
+For both encoders the curves lie well above the diagonal (AUC $0.73$--$0.77$), showing that the norm captures a substantial difficulty signal, as intended by our inductive bias.
+At the same time, the AUC is not near-perfect, which is expected: as shown in Section~\ref{sec:total_order_exp}, correctness is not determined by difficulty alone but also depends on the directional match between model and question, a component that the norm by construction does not capture.

 Taken together, these results show that embedding norms capture question difficulty in a consistent and interpretable way, supporting our intended inductive bias.